influxdata/docs-v2/content/enterprise_influxdb/v1.10/administration/configure/config-data-nodes.md

 Default is `"1s"`.

 The time period after which the hinted handoff retries a write after the write fails.
-There is an exponential back-off, which starts at 1 second and increases with each failure.
-It resets on success.
+There is an exponential back-off, which starts at 1 second and increases with each failure until it reaches `retry-max-interval`.
+Retries will then occur at the `retry-max-interval`.
+Once there is a successful retry, the waiting period will be reset to the `retry-interval`.

 Environment variable: `INFLUXDB_HINTED_HANDOFF_RETRY_INTERVAL`